SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 3.md

 $$\textbf{E(r)} = \Sigma_{s} \ p(s) \times [r_s]$$

 _Variance_ is an important measure of uncertainty.
 Gives a quantitative measure of how much realized deviates from what expected.
+This is also known as _volatality_.

 $$\sigma^2 = \Sigma_{s} \ p(s) \times [r_s - \text{E(r)}]^2$$